 In June 2002, he was appointed to the President’s Council on Physical Fitness and Sports.
 Several networks, including ESPN and HBO have aired documentaries on Gable’s life and accomplishments.

-Dan resides in Iowa City with his wife Kathy and has four daughters, Jenni Mitchell, Annie Gavin, Molly Olszta, and Mackenzie and seven grandchildren, Gable, Danny, Jake, Elsie, Eliza, Betsy and Mickey.
+Gable resides in Iowa City with his wife Kathy and has four daughters, Jenni Mitchell(Brian), Annie Gavin(Mike), Molly Olszta(Danny) and Mackenzie McCord(Justin) and nine grandchildren, Gable, Danny, Jake, Elsie, Eliza, Betsy, Mickey, Louie and Archie.

 - Coached Iowa to 15 NCAA Titles